 The hamburger.
 Just say it, and everybody knows what you mean.
 It is simple in its basic form: a cooked patty of ground beef between two buns.
 But the sandwich has flourished so successfully that it has evolved into many distinct and tasty variations, from the humble cheeseburger to the towering triple-decker with lettuce, tomato, onion, bacon, mushrooms, onion straws, mayonnaise, ketchup, mustard, and special sauce.
 That’s a lot to get your mouth around, but the hamburger is so delectable that many people are willing to try it.

 The hamburger has become a staple meal for millions of people across the globe.
 They’ve been around since we were kids, but where did it all begin?
 Let’s look into the past…the deep past for the answer.

 The Ancestor of the Hamburger Carried Forth in Conquest

-Genghis Khan’s grandson, Khubilai Khan, couldn’t stop where Grandpa did and invaded Moscow in 1238, where the Russians adopted their invaders’ ground meat into their own dish named steak tartare.
-During the 1600’s, shipping trade opened between the German port of Hamburg and Russian ports.
-The Russian steak tartare was brought back to Germany and called tartare steak.
+Genghis Khan’s grandson, Khubilai Khan, couldn’t stop where Grandpa did and invaded Moscow in 1238, where the Russians adopted their invaders’ ground meat into their own steak tartare dish.
+During the 1600s, shipping trade opened between the German port of Hamburg and Russian ports.
+The Russian steak tartare was brought back to Germany and called a tartare steak.

 The Cookbook That Transformed Dinners in the Old World and the New